History of Banknotes

 Following the joint development of new banknote technology in Australia by the Reserve Bank and the Commonwealth Scientific and Industrial Research Organisation (CSIRO), Australia issued a polymer $10 commemorative banknote in January 1988 to mark Australia's bicentenary.
 The successful issue of the $10 commemorative banknote was a world first and it set the scene for a new era of banknotes.

 Between 1992 and 1996, a new series of banknotes, all printed on polymer, were progressively introduced to replace the original decimal banknotes.
 The current banknotes consist of $5, $10, $20, $50 and $100 denominations.
+To ensure Australia’s banknote remain secure against counterfeiting into the future, the banknotes are being upgraded to incorporate new, innovative security features.
+The first denomination in the new series, the $5 banknote, was issued on 1 September 2016.
+The $10 banknote is expected to follow in 2017, with the remaining denominations to be issued in coming years.

 The Reserve Bank moved to polymer to make Australia's banknotes more secure against counterfeiting, which had been on the increase as modern reprographic equipment became more readily available.
 Polymer banknotes are also more durable than paper banknotes, are cleaner and more hygienic, and can be recycled at the end of their useful life into a range of plastic products.